pagopa/example-good-repo-secrets/README.md

 Using GitHub Action you can get the secret (catch the flag).

 - `main` has branch protection enabled
-- anyone has write permission on this repository
+- anyone in PagoPA GitHub Organization has write permission on this repository